JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 ## Run Builds on Perforce Sources

 To be able to run builds on project sources stored in Perforce Helix Core, you need to perform two steps:
-1. Create a dedicated project:
+1. Create a dedicated project in TeamCity:
    1. Go to __Administration | Projects__ and click __Create project__.
+      Note that this will add the project right under the _Root project_.
+Alternatively, you can add it under any other existing project.
    2. Enter the _Name_ and _ID_ of the project.
    3. Click __Create__.
-  Note that this will add the project right under the _Root project_.
-Alternatively, you can add it under any other existing project.
 2. Create a Perforce VCS root:
    1. In the __Project Settings__, go to __VCS Roots__.
    2. Click __Create VCS root__.